4knahs/webcrawler/README.md

 I decided to implement a producer/consumer model:

 * The producer has a task queue where only new urls are queued.
-* Consumers fetch a task consisting of an url, and reply with a list of its inner urls.
+* Consumers fetch a task consisting of an url, and replies with a list of its inner urls.
 * The producer is constantly waiting on new replies, it does not wait for all consumers to be done.
 * When it receives a reply it filters known urls and adds the new ones to the task queue.
 * The producer signals for the termination of all consumers when there are no more urls to process.